yossi2le/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 - if not `_is_initialized` return error
 - Take `_mutex`
 - Call `_underlying_kv` `get` API with `metadata` size into a `metadata` local structure
+- If failure
+	- If rollback protection flag set
+		- Call `_rbp_kv` `get` API on a local `rbp_cmac` variable, key is `key`, size 16
+		- If no error, return "RBP authentication" error
+	- Return "Key not found error"
 - If authentication flag set
 	- Derive a key from device key and `key`
 	- Allocate and initialize `auth_handle` CMAC calculation local handle with derived key